refinedev/refine/documentation/blog/2023-09-20-next-ui-panel.md

 - [How to create a Refine application](#how-to-create-a-refine-application)
 - [What is NextUI](#what-is-nextui)
 - [How to set up NextUI in a Refine application](#how-to-set-up-nextui-in-a-refine-application)
-- [How to build React admin dashboard with NextUI and Refine]
 - [How to build product CRUD pages with NextUI and Refine](#how-to-build-product-crud-pages-with-nextui-and-refine)
 - [How to build categories CRUD pages with NextUI and Refine](#how-to-build-categories-crud-pages-with-nextui-and-refine)
 - [Update the layout](#update-the-layout)